jaystack/bootcamp/bootcamp.md

 In accordance with the popularity of Javascript, this is a dynamically evolving language.
 The ECMAScript is the Javascript standard by the ECMA international.
 The association publishes an extension of the language in every year.
 You can always check the [kangax compatibility table](http://kangax.github.io/compat-table/es2016plus/) to ensuring which features are supported in your choosed platform.

+### Babel

+Javascript feature-supporting is very diverse, but convergent caused of the ECMAScript standard.
+Usually you need to compile Javascript to Javascript in a lower version.
+This makes a babelian chaos, and it is not easy to wrap your mind around.
+There is some tool to make this transpilations, such as [Babel](http://babeljs.io/) or the ultimate [TypeScript](https://www.typescriptlang.org/).
+This latter is a typed superset of Javascript and it also includes the newest features of ECMAScript.

 ## Functional programming